SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 You can use [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to override some metadata and settings per pod.

-- `sumologic.com/format` overrides the value of the `fluentd.logs.output.logFormat` property
+- `sumologic.com/format` overrides the value of the `fluentd.logs.output.logFormat` property.
+  Using `text` can break multiline detection.
+Check out [Troubleshooting Collection](./Troubleshoot_Collection.md#using-text-format)
 - `sumologic.com/sourceCategory` overrides the value of the `fluentd.logs.containers.sourceCategory` property
 - `sumologic.com/sourceCategoryPrefix` overrides the value of the `fluentd.logs.containers.sourceCategoryPrefix` property
 - `sumologic.com/sourceCategoryReplaceDash` overrides the value of the `fluentd.logs.containers.sourceCategoryReplaceDash`